matinnuhamunada/hpc101/docs/source/tutorial/session1/directory.rst

 Directories and Environment Variables
 ---------------------------------------

+.. admonition:: Overview
+   :class: Overview

+    * **Time:** 20 min

+    #.
+Learn about the directories you will need to work with on Gadi.
+    #.
+Understand the environment variables that are set automatically when you log in to the system.

 In this section, we will explore the directories you will need to work with on Gadi.
 Understanding these directories is crucial for managing your files and data effectively.